ark1375/K-modem_Optimization/README.md

     Higher numbers of iterations in the algorithm will lead to more accurate results.
 However, this accuracy comes at the price of time.<br>

     - **monteCarloVP_SavePoints**<br>
     This method works exactly like `monteCarloVP()` with two additional functionality.
 Saving all the calculated points in a WKT file and showing how long it took the algorithm to finish.
 You need to pass in two more variables to this function.
-A string that indicates the path that the result shoud be saved in and a boolean that if true, prints out the spent time.
+A string that is the path for saving the WKT file, and a boolean that if true, prints out the spent time.

     - **monteCarloVP_MT**<br>
     Basicaly, this method is `monteCarloVP()` that uses Multi Threading for faster calculations.